Award flights are a fantastic strategy for airlines to boost customer retention and incentivize loyalty — but what if you have to cancel one?

 Needless to say, that’s not exactly cheap, so you have to be sure you really want to cancel before you make that call.
 You’re required to make cancellations at least 22 days before the flight is scheduled to take place, which may be impossible in certain situations (such as emergencies).

-British Airways cancellation fee is somewhat lower than Air Canada’s, at just $55 USD.
+British Airways cancellation fee is somewhat lower than Air Canada’s, at just $55 USD ('though in some cases it may get to $500 USD)

 Have Gold status in the British Airways Executive Club?
 Your fee will be waived.